 Use employer-language samples as practice ideas, not demand proof

-RoleMath's public ATS sample is useful for vocabulary: it shows wording that appeared in sampled postings, such as tools, skills, platforms, and certification names.
+RoleMath's public ATS sample is useful for vocabulary: it shows wording that appeared in sampled public postings, such as tools, skills, platforms, and certification names.
 That can improve AI practice prompts.
-If sampled postings for a role mention Active Directory, ServiceNow, SIEM, AWS, Kubernetes, or Python, you can ask AI for drills that use those terms.
+If sampled public postings for a role mention Active Directory, ServiceNow, SIEM, AWS, Kubernetes, or Python, you can ask AI for drills that use those terms.

 Keep the guardrail attached: employer-language is qualitative, dated, and sample-sized.
 It is not a market share, demand count, placement promise, or salary signal.
 The right use is, 'make my practice closer to current job wording,' not 'prove employers require this certification.'